 EAT BEANS AND LENTILS

 A cup of kidney beans has just 225 calories and is loaded with protein (15g), and fiber (11g).
 Lentils have a similar profile with even more protein (18g) and fiber( 16g).
-These, and chickpeas all make good salad choices.
+These, and chickpeas all make good choices for a healthy salad.

 I wouldn’t worry about avocados, they’re nutrient-dense and packed with antioxidants, vitamins B6, C and E, as well as folate and 60 percent more potassium per ounce than bananas.
 They’re also a great source of monounsaturated fat, which studies have shown reduces serum cholesterol levels when used in place of saturated fats.

 The problem with dried fruit is that when the water is removed the fruit becomes less filling but still has the same number of calories.
 Dried fruit just becomes sweeter, more concentrated and easier to over-consume.
 Plus, many producers of dried fruit add sugar, thus increasing its already dense calorie levels.
 In fact, ounce-for-ounce, all types of dried fruit are much higher in calories than their fresh equivalents because of the water that’s lost and the concentration of sugar that’s created during the drying process.
 Take a look at raisins as compared to grapes: One cup of fresh grapes has 62 calories and 0.8g fiber.
 One (1.5-ounce) box of raisins has 129 calories and 1.6g fiber.
-So go light on the Craisins (dried cranberries with sugar) and raisins.
+So go light on the Craisins (dried cranberries with sugar) and raisins, and look to fresh fruit as options for a healthy salad.

 POTATO, TUNA AND EGG SALADS